The Experts in China Travel

 The first day of the first lunar month is regarded as the Chinese New Year of–the Spring Festival, which is the most important and ceremonious traditional festival in China.
 It is usually from first day of lunar January to fifth day of lunar January, lasting about 15 days in total.
 What Spring Festival to Chinese, Christmas Day to Westerners.

 Spring Festival, together with Tomb-sweeping Day, Dragon Boat Festival, and Mid-Autumn Day, are referred as the four most important traditional festivals in China.
 The following highlights the traditions associated with Chinese Spring Festival.

 Around December 24 in the lunar Chinese calendar, Chinese people will engage in some cleaning around the house to welcome the approaching New Year.
 People usually clean appliances, curtains, yards, kitchens, and the like.
 Each household is quite busy but the atmosphere is typically joyous during house-cleaning.

-Paste Spring Festival Couplets
+Pasting Spring Festival Couplets

 Enjoy Family Reunion Dinner on New Year’s Eve

-Give Gift Money to Children
+Give Gifts of Money to Children

-Stay up on the New Year’s Eve
+Stay up late on New Year’s Eve

 Watch the New Year’s Gala

 The New Year’s Gala is a special large recreational show produced by China Central Television shown on Chinese New Year Eve to celebrate the coming new year.
-The show is a perfect combination of various acts, like drama, dance, music and comedy.
-On the Chinese New Year Eve, all the family members would sit together to watch this terrific gala together, immersing themselves in a peaceful, harmonious and joyous atmosphere.
+The show is a perfect combination of various acts, like drama, dance, music, and comedy.
+On Chinese New Year Eve, all the family members sit together to watch this terrific gala together, immersing themselves in a peaceful, harmonious and joyous atmosphere.